This is my Thrivecart review a few months after purchasing it for my business.

 - Supports Apple pay for mobile users

-- Integrates with various platforms
+- Shopping cart integrates with various platforms

-- Friendly affiliate management center
+- A user friendly affiliate management system

 - Enough options for different payment methods